Val Shawcross: Retirement and Croydon Mayoralty

 Following her retirement from full-time public life in 2018, she worked as chair of the Heathrow Area Transport Forum, and assumed roles in the Thames Festival Trust and Crystal Palace Park Trust.

 In October 2021, Shawcross announced her intention to stand to be the first directly elected Mayor of Croydon.
 She was selected as Croydon Labour's 2022 mayoral candidate in December 2021.
 Shawcross was narrowly defeated by Conservative Jason Perry in the May 2022 Croydon Mayoral election, who won with a majority of less than 600 votes in the second round.
 Her campaign was damaged by dissatisfaction with the Labour-held Council, which had led the borough into bankruptcy.

 Honours and awards

-Shawcross was appointed Commander of the Order of the British Empire (CBE) in 2002 for her services to local government.
+Shawcross was appointed Commander of the Order of the British Empire (CBE) in the 2002 Birthday Honours for her services to local government.
 She was made an Honorary Alderwoman of the London Borough of Croydon in 2019, and is a Freewoman of the City of London.
 She has been recognised for her work in Transport in London by the business group ‘London First’, the ‘London Cycling Campaign', and the disability campaign group ‘Transport for All’.